 Discover Sri Lanka’s Cultural Triangle

 Anuradhapura is one of Sri Lanka’s ancient capitals, and it is where Buddhism was first introduced to the country.
-The city has some of the best-preserved ruins; it has around 10 dagobas (brick stupas), ancient pools, and temples some of which are still functional today.
+The city has some of the best-preserved ruins; with around 10 dagobas (brick stupas), ancient pools, and temples some of which are still functional today.
 Two temples which we highly recommend are Ruwanwelisaya, built by King Dutugemunu c.
 140, and Sri Maha Bodhi.
 The latter is more of a shrine rather than a traditional temple, it is dedicated to the Jaya Sri Bodhi which is one of the oldest Bodhi trees in the world.
-This is an incredibly sacred place as it is believed this tree is from a sapling of the Bodhi tree under which the Buddha attained Enlightenment.
+This is an incredibly sacred place as it is believed that this tree is from a sapling of the Bodhi tree in India, under which the Buddha attained Enlightenment.

 What to do – Rent a bicycle and explore the ancient ruins.
 Remember to dress modestly, covering shoulders and knees before you enter the temple.

 When to visit – At any time during the day.
 The temples can get quite crowded during ‘poya days’ and weekends, so plan your visits accordingly.